-A simple cli for running scripts across many repositories.
+A cli for running scripts across your organizations repos.

 Prerequisites: Go 1.18+ installed on your system.
 Install the CLI directly from GitHub: